Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Proof of Theorem

 We can now prove the two results we need.

-\begin{lemma} $\CF_{\hatR}^*(\bL, \bL)^{\op}$ is $\m$-adically complete and for each $p$ we have an identification of complexes
+\begin{Lemma} \smash{$\CF_{\hatR}^*(\bL, \bL)^{\op}$} is $\m$-adically complete and for each $p$ we have an identification of complexes

-Undecorated tensor products are over $\kk$, as usual, and the differential on the right-hand side is defined to be the identity on the first tensor factor and the ordinary Floer differential on the second. \end{lemma}
+Undecorated tensor products are over $\kk$, as usual, and the differential on the right-hand side is defined to be the identity on the first tensor factor and the ordinary Floer differential on the~second. \end{Lemma}

-\begin{proof} First note that $CF^*_{\hatR}(\bL, \bL)^\op$ is a free $\hatR$-module of finite rank.
-So completeness follows from \cref{lemCompletion}\ref{compiii}, whilst the description of $\gr^p CF^*_{\hatR}(\bL, \bL)^\op$ at the level of vector spaces follows from \cref{lemCompletion}\ref{compii}.
-The differential on the left-hand side is given in our diagrammatic notation by the middle image in \cref{figDiscs}, reduced modulo $\m$.
-This reduction converts the thick arc in the diagram, which corresponds to an $S$ or $\hatR$ weight, to an ordinary arc, corresponding to the parallel transport of the local system $\calL$.
-In other words, it reduces the differential to that on $\CF^*(\LL, \LL)^\op$, with the $((\m^p + I) / (\m^{p+1} + I))$ factor just coming along for the ride. \end{proof}
+\begin{proof} First note that \smash{$CF^*_{\hatR}(\bL, \bL)^\op$} is a free \smash{$\hatR$}-module of finite rank.
+Therefore, completeness follows from Lemma~\ref{lemCompletion}\,\ref{compiii}, whilst the description of \smash{$\gr^p CF^*_{\hatR}(\bL, \bL)^\op$} at the level of vector spaces follows from Lemma~\ref{lemCompletion}\,\ref{compii}.
+The differential on \smash{$\CF^*_{\hatR}(\bL, \bL)^\op$} is given in our diagrammatic notation by counting discs with thick boundary, a single boundary input, and a single boundary output.
+Reducing modulo $\m$ converts the thick boundary, which corresponds to an $S$ or $\hatR$ weight, to an ordinary boundary, corresponding to the parallel transport of the local system $\calL$.
+In other words, it reduces the differential to that on \smash{$\CF^*\bigl(\LL, \LL\bigr)^\op$}, with the \smash{$\bigl((\m^p + I) \big/ \bigl(\m^{p+1} + I\bigr)\bigr)$} factor just coming along for the ride. \end{proof}

-\begin{lemma} $\rCC^*(\CF^*(\LL, \LL), \hatB)$ is $\m$-adically complete and for each $p$ we have an identification of complexes
+\begin{Lemma} \smash{$\rCC^*\bigl(\CF^*\bigl(\LL, \LL\bigr), \hatB\,\bigr)$} is $\m$-adically complete and for each $p$ we have an identification of complexes

-The differential on the left-hand side is the associated graded of \eqref{eqCCdiff}, restricted to the single object $\LL$ so that $\mu_{\mf}$ becomes $\mu_{\hatB}$ and $\LMF$ becomes $\hatPhi$.
-The differential on the right-hand side is defined by the same formula reduced modulo $\m$ on the second tensor factor, and by the identity on the first tensor factor. \end{lemma}
+The differential on the left-hand side is the associated graded of \eqref{eqCCdiff}, restricted to the single object $\LL$ so that $\mu_{\mf}$ becomes \smash{$\mu_{\hatB}$} and $\LMF$ becomes \smash{$\hatPhi$}.
+The differential on the right-hand side is defined by the same formula reduced modulo $\m$ on the second tensor factor, and by the identity on the first tensor factor. \end{Lemma}

 \begin{proof} For each $p$ the ideal $\m^p \subset S$ is finitely generated, say by $s_1, \dots, s_k$, so we have

 We also have for all $p$ and $q$ with $p \leq q$ that